mdoucem/Fi-Ug-Datascience-Meetup/README.md

-# Fin-Ug Data Science Meetup
+# Finland-Uganda Data Science Meetup

 This is the repository for the course materials.